jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-03-31-holybro-kopis2-hdv-dji-air-unit/index.md

 If up to this point you have followed along, make sure you remove the plastic camera protector.
 Footage will be recorded to the SD cards by default as soon as you plug in a battery and will be saved when you unplug, so no need to do anything manually if you hadn't changed the default settings.

-#### Maiden: CNHL 4S 1300mAh battery, 25mW air unit power output
+#### Maiden: CNHL 4S 1300mAh battery, 25mW air unit power output, T-5143S prop, 4:3 aspect ratio

 **DISCLAIMER:**
 Do not judge the [Holybro Kopis2 HDV][1]'s flight performance from the maiden flight!
-It's a 6S quad and I did the maiden on 4S batteries, while waiting for my 6S batteries to arrive, because I was very excited to try out the DJI digital FPV system.
+It's a 6S quad and I did the maiden on 4S batteries while waiting for my 6S batteries to arrive because I was very excited to try out the DJI digital FPV system.

 With that out of the way, the quad still flew superbly.
 As expected from this type of a motor and battery combo, the quad was very timid and super easy to handle, but of course naturally it lacked some performance which was due to the 4S batteries used.